Install Elasticsearch

 /usr/share/elasticsearch/config/

-For more information about configuring Elasticsearch and the location of the config directory, see Configuring Elasticsearch.
+To learn more about configuring Elasticsearch and the location of the config directory, see Configuring Elasticsearch.